Nurse Leader Fellows fast facts

 To facilitate a fair and efficient review process, materials are limited to those identified in the application.
 See how to apply for required application materials.

-A strong dean or chief executive nomination statement must be included.
+A strong dean, chief nurse executive or chief nursing officer nomination statement must be included.

 The total grant award is $500,000 for a three-year period.